nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Get the descriptor of the transfer permission policy.
-FA2 specifies `permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's implemented permission policies and to configure it.
+FA2 specifies `permissions_descriptor` allowing external contracts (e.g. an auction) to discover an FA2 contract's implemented permission policies.

 The implicit value of the descriptor for the
 [default `transfer` permission policy](#default-transfer-permission-policy) is